HarlandZZC/deep_nuclei_parcellation/README.md

     This will create `sub-xxxxxx_ses-x_run-x-DDSurfer-wmparc-mni.nii.gz`.

-7. Generated the atlas of pass streamlines
+7. Generate the atlas of pass streamlines

     Next, you need to gather the pass streamlines from all subjects, construct an atlas, and at the same time, divide each subject's pass streamlines into several streamline clusters.